emo44/easypy-desktop/README.md

 Please note that **no direct technical support is provided**.

 * 💬 **Questions & Community Help:** Want to share your projects or plugins?
 Please use **[GitHub Discussions](https://github.com/emo44/easypy-desktop/discussions)**.
 This is a user-to-user community space.
-* 🐛 **Bug Reports:** If you encounter reproducible bugs, crashes, or glitches, please open an **[Issue](https://github.com/emo44/easypy-desktop/issues)**.

-Community feedback helps shape future versions, but please ensure you use the correct channel!
 > ⚠️ The software is provided "as-is".
 Development, updates, and availability may change or be discontinued at any time.

 ---